christofmuc/KnobKraft-orm/adaptions/Adaptation Programming Guide.md

     def isBankDumpFinished(messages)
     def extractPatchesFromBank(messages)

+Not all synths (e.g the Modor NF-1) allow requesting a bank dump, so in that case you can skip the first function, allowing you to receive synth-initiated dumps and load bank dump files, but no automatic bank retrieval.

 ### Requesting a full bank dump

 You guessed it by now, you need to create a MIDI message that will make the synth send us the requested bank.
 Here is an example for the Korg MS2000/microKorg, where the operation is called Program Data Dump Request.
 We can ignore the bank parameter here, as the MS2000 effectively has only one bank:

     def createBankDumpRequest(channel, bank):
         return [0xf0, 0x42, 0x30 | (channel & 0x0f), 0x58, 0x1c, 0xf7]

+Implementing this is shown as the **Bank Dump Request Capability**, and really only works when you also implement the other methods of the Bank Dump Capability.

 ### Checking if a MIDI message is part of the reply